 Santa Barbara County's air quality has historically violated both the state and federal ozone standards.
 Ozone concentrations above these standards adversely affect public health, diminish the production and quality of many agricultural crops, reduce visibility, and damage native and ornamental vegetation.
 In 1970, when the APCD was formed, the air in Santa Barbara did not meet the federal one-hour ozone standard.
 For 33 years our efforts focused on attaining that standard, and on August 8, 2003, Santa Barbara County was officially designated an attainment area for the federal one-hour ozone standard.
 Santa Barbara County, as of June 30, 2011, is designated as attainment for the federal eight-hour ozone standard (0.075 parts per million) that replaced the previous federal one-hour standard.
 In addition, we attained the state one-hour ozone standard for the first time during 2004-2006.
-The California eight-hour ozone standard and the state standards for PM10 (particulate matter of 10 micrometers or less).
+The California eight-hour ozone standard was implemented in June, 2006.
+The County violates the state eight-hour ozone standard and the state standards for PM10 (particulate matter of 10 micrometers or less).